ongres/stackgres/doc/content/en/02-demo-quickstart/_index.md

 kubectl exec -ti "$(kubectl get pod --selector app=StackGresCluster,stackgres.io/cluster=true,role=master -o name)" -c postgres-util -- psql
 ```

-> **IMPORTANT:** Connecting directly through the `postgres-util` sidecar will grant you access with the postgres user.
+> **Note:** Connecting directly through the `postgres-util` sidecar will grant you access with the postgres user.
 It works similar to `sudo -i postgres -c psql`.

 Please read about the [postgres-util side car]({{% relref "05-administration-guide/02-connecting-to-the-cluster/03-postgres-util" %}}) and [how to connect to the Postgres cluster]({{% relref "05-administration-guide/02-connecting-to-the-cluster" %}}) for more details.